9.1 The Importance of Personalization in the Elementary Classroom

 In the following video, Chrissy McLaughlin shares her overall teaching approach to providing students with choice and describes how she uses choice boards to help facilitate student choice.
 Notice how Chrissy created a choice board and linked each choice to a presentation with directions and tutorials.
 Clearly, creating the choice board would have taken Chrissy a long time to create, but it was time well spent since the board could then be used repeatedly throughout an entire course.

 The choice board examples above focus on making students’ learning visible so their teacher can assess it.
 Choice boards can also be used as a way for students to explore various learning materials and activities.
 For instance, Alex Dilldine, a first-grade teacher, created the following exploration choice board using Google Slides.
-On the first slide, Alex hyperlinked ten character traits that each linked to a slide containing media that taught students more about the trait.
+On the first slide, Alex hyperlinked each of ten character traits to a slide containing media that taught students more about the trait.

 Alex also created an activity exploration choice board using a space theme to better engage her first graders.